 The currency used in Ireland is the Euro and in the UK it is Sterling or the British Pound.

-Some banks will charge up to £25 for a GBP to Euro transfer plus – the banks also make a lot more more money on currency exchanges by adding a margin on the exchange rate, which could mean as much as £3000 to £5000 on a £100,000 transfer !
+Some banks will also charge up to £25 for a GBP to Euro transfer plus – the banks also make a lot of more money on currency exchanges by adding a margin on the exchange rate, which could mean as much as £3000 to £5000 on a £100,000 transfer !

 Many people just assume that a standard exchange rate is used by all the banks – but this is not the case .
 The banks all set their own exchange rates.
 (Whatever they think they can get away with!).

 It might seem less hassle to just let your own UK bank take care of Sending Money from the UK to Ireland – but there are potentially big savings to be made by using other methods.
 For less than an hour of your time you could save hundreds of Pounds (or Euros) .

 At first glance the actual exchange rate differences may look tiny – just fractions of a cent.
 But a difference of just €0.01 in the Euro Sterling exchange rate could cost you €2000 on a €200,000 exchange!

 What are the alternatives to using your Bank ?

 Here are a few foreign exchange specialist companies that you can use for Sending Money from the UK to Ireland – or back the other way.
 They will nearly always work out cheaper than using your own bank.
 They all deal with personal customers as well as businesses who are trying to cut their foreign exchange costs.

 Transfermate are authorised by the Central Bank of Ireland to provide Payment Services within all the 28 member states of the European Union .